1. Staying in the city on a Sunday.

 2. Assuming everyone speaks all Switzerland’s national languages.

-It may be a linguistically endowed country but it’s a mistake to think all Swiss are fluent in French, German and Italian (we’ll let them off Romansh).
-While many are
+It may be a linguistically diverse country but it’s a mistake to think all Swiss are fluent in French, German and Italian (we’ll let them off the hook for not being able to do small talk in Romansh

 multilingual, don’t expect to be universally understood if you speak French in the German part or German in the French part.
-As recent political tussles have shown
+As political tussles about school language learning have shown

 , many people across Switzerland feel English is a more useful ‘second’ language than learning another Swiss national language instead.

 3. Not greeting everyone personally.
-Don't think you can just say a general 'salut/gruezi' to the room when arriving at a Swiss social occasion.
-No, you must greet everyone individually, either with a handshake or, if you know them already, by kissing them three times.
-Otherwise you'll be thought rude.
+Don’t think you can just say a general ‘salut/gruezi‘ to the room when arriving at a Swiss social occasion.
+No, you must greet everyone individually.
+Otherwise you’ll be thought rude.
+And don’t be surprised if even very young children come up and shake your hand and introduce themselves or say hello!

 4. Doing your washing whenever you like.

-Most Swiss apartments don’t have washing machines but share a communal one in the basement, and rules on when to use it can be strict.
-Don’t ever make the huge error of rocking up to use it on someone else’s ‘day’.
-Warning notes, verbal reprimands and even – as in one recent case
+Many Swiss apartments don’t have washing machines.
+Instead, tenants share a communal one in the basement, and rules on when to use it can be very strict.
+Don’t ever make the error of rocking up to use it on someone else’s ‘day’.
+Warning notes, verbal reprimands and even – in one case

 – physical violence could ensue.

 6. Calling an administration office between midday and 1pm (or 2pm, or 4pm).
 The Swiss like to eat their lunch early, compared to some other countries.
-So from midday for at least an hour, don’t expect to be able to visit or call city administration offices, medical clinics or other public service offices.
-They’ve all gone out for the plat du jour.
+So from midday for at least an hour, don’t expect to be able to visit or call city administration offices, medical clinics or other public offices.
+Staff have all gone out for the plat du jour or Tagesmenü.

 7. Trying to buy lunch after 2pm.
 Speaking of lunch, don’t expect to easily find a restaurant that will serve you after 2pm, particularly in smaller cities and rural areas.
 You’ll just have to grab a sandwich (with the obligatory gherkin) from a supermarket instead.

-8. Heading to your favourite cafe / restaurant / bar in August.
+8. Heading to your favourite cafe/restaurant/bar in July/August.
 On the subject of food, newcomers to the country might not realize that many restaurants and small shops close for (at least) a two-week holiday in the summer, a sensible move seeing as everyone else seems to be on holiday too.
 You may as well down tools and join them.

-(not far off the average salary in the UK in 2014), it should be no surprise that banks don’t deal in small change.
-So if you withdraw 100 francs from the ATM, you’ll get a 100 franc note, not five 20s.
-Luckily, you don’t need to apologize for not having anything smaller when you pay for a newspaper with a 100 franc note.
+Luckily, you don’t need to apologize for not having anything smaller when you pay for a loaf of bread with a 100-franc note.
 Swiss shop assistants just give you the change without batting an eyelid.

 14. Queuing.
 The Swiss rarely queue at bus stops, shop tills or anywhere else, for that matter.
 So get out of the habit quickly or you’ll just end up feeling frustrated.